 Today however I was prompted to create a post addressing this topic after reading a feminist journalist’s interpretation of the sugar-daddy phenomenon:

 Kasey Edwards doesn’t think that sugar-daddy arrangements are a bad idea because they are, you know, wrong.
 It’s not because they involve women debasing themselves via voluntarily entering into a parasite/host relationship.
 And it’s not because these women aren’t walking out into the world standing on their own two, empowered, feet.

 No, such arrangements are a bad idea because the women involved might be held in some way (shudder) accountable if exposed.
 It was suggested that former sugar-daddies would blackmail their babies as “there’s seemingly no downside for powerful men who have sexual arrangements with less powerful women“.
-(Gee, I bet there would be more than a few ‘powerful’ men who would disagree with that assessment of where most of the risk lies.
-Prince Andrew … hello?)

 The cost of exposure could be either tangible (reduced employment opportunity), or more intangible (slut-shaming).
 Of course, both of these forms of chastisement might be imposed by other women – especially in the latter case.